gymrek-lab/webstr/README.md

 ### Set up python3 and virtualenv on your machine:
 [For Mac, follow instructions here.](https://gist.github.com/pandafulmanda/730a9355e088a9970b18275cb9eadef3)

-### Create new virtual env and install all the requirements with the following command:
+### Create new virtual env with python3 and install all the requirements with the following command:
-`pip3 install -r requirements.txt`
+`pip install -r requirements.txt`

 ### Copy data files to data directory